openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 1. Check which supported devices are available.
 2. Check the precision of the input model (for detailed information on precisions read more on the `ov::device::capabilities`)
-3. From the priority list, select the first device capable of supporting the given precision.
+3. From the priority list, including all available devices if the user does not alter the defaults, select the first device capable of supporting the given precision, as presented in the table below.
 4. If the network’s precision is FP32 but there is no device capable of supporting it, offload the network to a device supporting FP16.

 @sphinxdirective